-Figure 2: Asymmetries between public R&D laboratories and SMEs, by TRL scale
+Figure 3: Asymmetries between public R&D laboratories and SMEs, by TRL score

-Figure 2 presents the existing asymmetries between the public R&D laboratories and the SMEs in France by showcasing their respecting positions with regard to the TRLs (Mankins, 1995).
-It should be stressed that the majority of the public R&D laboratories in France carry out their activities at the levels TRL 1 (basic research) and TRL 2 (applied research).
-The 33 Carnot Institutes, being responsible for 470 million of research carried on in partnership with industry, representing about a half of the yearly budget for French research undertaken in partnership with industry, are generally well involved in applied research (TRL 2).
+It should be emphasized that the majority of the public R&D laboratories in France carry out their activities at levels TRL 1 (basic research) and TRL 2 (applied research).
+The 33 Carnot Institutes, being responsible in [AI Carnot, 2008] for some €470 million of research carried on in partnership with industry, and representing about a half of the yearly budget for French undertaken in partnership industry, are generally well involved in applied research (TRL 2).
 Very few of the Carnot Institutes could carry their research up to laboratory demonstration levels (TRL 3-4).
-Exceptionally and limited to particular programs, some of the Carnot Institutes could bring their technology to the operational levels (TRL 6-7).
+Exceptionally and limited to programs, some of the Carnot Institutes could bring their technology to operational levels (TRL 6-7).

 Beside these figures, the SMEs are currently running their business at TRL 9 (these are selling products, services or components).
-Fewer than 10% of French SMEs have Development Offices able to integrate (or absorb) operational prototypes (TRL 6-7), in order to structure production chains and introduce new products to the market.
-And even fewer have R&D capacities able to understand technologies available at Lab Demonstration Levels (TRL 3-4).
-Thus, the Technological Asymmetry existing between public R&D labs and the SMEs becomes obvious.
+Fewer than 10% of French SMEs have understand technologies available at Lab Demonstration Levels (TRL 3-4).
+Thus, the technological asymmetry existing between public R&D labs and the SMEs becomes obvious.